julieni/ovh-download-invoice/README.md

 you can report them in your .env file (copied from .env.example file)

+## download invoices for current month

+run `./ovh-download-invoice download`

-## download invoices between 2 dates
+## download invoices for given month and/or year

 run `./ovh-download-invoice download --year 2019 --month 03`